Asymmetric Number Partitioning with Splitting and Interval Targets: Partition with Split Items

-\begin{proof} Let OPT be the maximum completion time in an optimal partition of ${\cal X}$ with $s$ split jobs.
-If OPT is not equal to $q /r_i$, where $q$ is an integer and $r_i \in {\cal R}$, then the fractional part of OPT must come from a split job (since the non-split jobs have integer sizes).
-Assuming that the partition is not perfect, there is at least one machine with a completion time smaller than OPT.
-Move a small fraction of the split job from all machines with completion time OPT to a machine with sum smaller than OPT.
-This yields a partition with a smaller maximum completion time and the same set of split jobs --- a contradiction to optimality. \end{proof}
+\begin{proof} Let OPT be the maximum bin relative sum in an optimal partition of ${\cal X}$ with $s$ split items.
+If OPT is not equal to $q /r_i$, where $q$ is an integer and $r_i \in {\cal R}$, then the fractional part of OPT must come from a split item (since the non-split items have integer sizes).
+Assuming that the partition is not perfect, there is at least one bin with a relative bin sum smaller than OPT.
+Move a small fraction of the split item from all bins with relative sum OPT to a bin with relative sum smaller than OPT.
+This yields a partition with a smaller maximum relative sum and the same set of split items --- a contradiction to optimality. \end{proof}

-Now, we show how to use binary search in order to solve the \nRwayunisplitpar(${\cal X}$) problem.
-The idea is to execute the \nboundsplitpar(${\cal X}$) algorithm several times, trimming the parameter $t$ at each execution in a binary search style.
-When $t = A-1$, the answer to \nboundsplitpar(${\cal X}$) is always ``yes'', since even if we process all jobs in a single machine, its sum is $A S = (1+t)S$.
-Moreover, by \Cref{lem:perfectbin}, the optimal completion time value of \nRwayunisplitpar(${\cal X}$) is either equal to $q /r_i$, where $q$ is an integer and $r_i \in {\cal R}$ or equal to $S$.
-Therefore, in addition to considering the case where $t=0$, we only need to consider values of $t$ that differ by at least $1/AS$, since if the completion times are not equal to $S$ they are always equal to $q /r_i$, so they differ by at least $1/A$.
-Therefore, at most $A^2S$ different values of $t$ have to be checked, so the binary search requires at most $\log_2(A^2S)$ executions of \nboundsplitpar(${\cal X}$).
+Now, we show how to use binary search to solve the \splititem{\asym\minmax}{$n,s$}{${\cal X}, {\cal R}$} problem.
+The idea is to execute the \splititem{\asym\decision}{$n,s,v$}{${\cal X}, {\cal R}$} algorithm several times, trimming the parameter $v$ at each execution in a binary search style.
+When $v = \sumratios{}-1$, the answer to \splititem{\asym\decision}{$n,s,v$}{${\cal X}, {\cal R}$} is always ``yes'', since even if we put all items in a single bin, its sum is $\sumratios{} S = (1+v)S$.
+Moreover, by \Cref{lem:perfectbin}, the optimal bin relative sum value of \splititem{\asym\minmax}{$n,s$}{${\cal X}, {\cal R}$} is either equal to $q /r_i$ where $q$ is an integer and $r_i \in {\cal R}$ or equal to $S$.
+Therefore, in addition to considering the case where $v=0$, we only need to consider values of $v$ that differ by at least $1/\sumratios{}$, since if the bin relative sums are not equal to $S$ they are always integers, so they differ by at least $1/\sumratios{}$.
+Therefore, at most $\sumratios{}^2S$ different values of $v$ have to be checked, so the binary search requires at most $\log_2(\sumratios{}^2S)=2\log_2(\sumratios{}S)$ executions of \splititem{\asym\decision}{$n,s,v$}{${\cal X}, {\cal R}$}.
 This is polynomial in the size of the binary representation of the input.